TausifH/medicinenotebook/_posts/2019-09-28-Urology- Scrotal pain- Differential diagnosis.md

 ---

-Note: Pain in the scrotum could also include pain in the testes.
+> REMEMBER: Pain in the scrotum could also include pain in the testes.

 - Testicular torsion
 - Epididymo-orchitis